frostdevelop/.github/profile/README.md

 * FOCUS: A Google Extension to help you focus
 * TRay: A Raytracer lol
 * DLight: An AI lighting model to relight images
+* Survive: A Roblox game that uses procedural terrain generation to create trees and ores that can be collected and used for construction
+* AnimJS: an Animation library for Javascript animations
 ---
 ### We program:
 * Extensions